World In Your Hands: A Large-Scale and Open-Source Ecosystem for Learning Human-Centric Manipulation in the Wild: Details of Human-centric Manipulation

-In this section, we present the details of our cross-embodiment experiments in Section 4, Cross-Embodiment Analysis, of the main text.
+In this section, we present the details of our co-training experiments in Section 5, Human-centric Manipulation, of the main text.
 As shown in Figure~\ref{fig:ce_tasks}, we demonstrate 11 task variants under two scenarios: Single-Object Scene and Multi-Object Cluttered Scene.
 Figures~\ref{fig:exp_table1} and ~\ref{fig:exp_table2} illustrate the success rates and failure causes for each task in these two scenarios, respectively.

 As shown in Figures~\ref{fig:exp_table1} and ~\ref{fig:exp_table2}, on most tasks, the incorporation of human data leads to a general increase in success rate.
 In the Single-Object Scene, the diverse action distribution of human data enhanced the policy's generalization capability to unseen initial states, enabling successful grasping at different positions or over long distances.
-In the Multi-Object Cluttered Scene, policies trained solely on UMI data demonstrated almost no generalization ability in complex scenarios.
-When factors such as object height or layout changed, policies trained only on UMI data failed, whereas the inclusion of human data gradually enabled success by effectively introducing both the action and observation domains of human data into the robot dataset.
+In the Multi-Object Cluttered Scene, policies trained solely on robot data demonstrated almost no generalization ability in complex scenarios.
+When factors such as object height or layout changed, policies trained only on robot data failed, whereas the inclusion of human data gradually enabled success by effectively introducing both the action and observation domains of human data into the robot dataset.
 Furthermore, the consistently low success rates across all methods in certain tasks highlight important directions for future research: how to further improve the collection precision of human data and how to design efficient algorithms that can better transfer knowledge from human data to dexterous manipulation tasks.